SeiryuZ/HemeWeb/README.md

 ### 5) Extends HemeWeb to handle domain definition step or even Viewing of HemeLB simulation result

 There are two possible extension possible at this point.
 First, we accomodate even farther the pre-processing step.
-Allowing tuser to generate the STL file only and do the domain definition step (GPU Intensive) to generate .stl + .pr2 files that is used in step 4).
+Allowing users to generate the STL file only and do the domain definition step (GPU Intensive) to generate .stl + .pr2 files that is used in step 4).
 Or alternatively, we could do the post-processing step that allow the user